abhibhonsle234/100-days-of-code/log.md

 ## Plan of action - not sure what to and what not to include here!

 **Format for Tweet**:
-Day x/100: <description of work done in 3 lines>\n
+Day x/100: <description of work done in 3 lines>
 Link to work: <if required>
 Log: https://bit.ly/2GsN2YA
 #100DaysOfCode